amirhnazerii/Multimodal-Interactive-LLM-Chatbot/README.md

 ## How to Run:

-### 1. Extract the files from the email/sent attachment and have tehm in same directory.
+### 1. Extract the files from the email/sent attachment and have them in same directory.

 ### 2. Install dependencies:
 ```